jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 + `acl:Control`: Allows access to a class of read and write operations on an ACL resource associated with a resource.

 @wac was created with some extensibility in mind.
 One could use the #link("https://solidproject.org/TR/wac#extension-acl-mode")[Access Mode Extensions] to define a subclass of a default access mode, like for example `acl:read`.

-The specification contains an interesting consideration:
+Interestingly, the specification includes the following warning:

 #quote(block: true, quotes: true)[
   Servers are strongly discouraged from trusting the information returned by looking up an agent’s WebID for access control purposes.
 The server operator can also provide the server with other trusted information to include in the search for a reason to give the requester the access.
 ]